 Many people omit including the fees in the contract.
 It’s best to include them to make the contract clearer.
-Specifying the fees is a detail which must be purposefully included in the web design contract to inform the other parties about everything related to the project.
+Specifying the fees is a detail that must be purposefully included in the web design contract to inform the other parties about everything related to the project.
 Give the final version of the web design contract a read before sending it to the parties.

 If you got a retainer for your work, you need to put together a simple contract.
 The contract should specify all the relevant details for the two parties included.

-For instance, the agreement should contain the amount required for the retainer fee, the monthly hours involved in the project and other additional services that may be included here.
+For instance, the agreement should contain the amount required for the retainer fee, the monthly hours involved in the project, and other additional services that may be included here.
 Retainer work is still supposed to be under a web design contract, so it is not advisable to skip this step.